-B. Administering Tests

-The subject should normally be observed for at least 15 minutes prior to the test.
+- B. Administering Tests - The subject should normally be observed for at least 15 minutes prior to the test.
 (See related training bulletin Section 5C (6) a 1 & 2.
 If this cannot be done, ask the subject when they last drank.
-This may help qualify the 15-minute observation period.

-III.
-Officer Safety Considerations

-- A. During the time the test is being given to a subject, the deputy could be vulnerable to an assault.
+This may help qualify the 15-minute observation period. - III.
+Officer Safety Considerations - A. During the time the test is being given to a subject, the deputy could be vulnerable to an assault.
 The test, therefore, should be administered at a safe distance from the flow of traffic and at a location most advantageous to the officer.
 The officer should maintain a position of advantage throughout the contact with the violator.
 The device should be utilized in the deputy's weak hand.
 The subject shall not handle the device. - B. Two tests should be given a minimum of two minutes apart.
 Deputies should not advise the subject of the actual digital results at the time of the tests.
 This will avoid any conflict which may arise prior to or during the tests.
 The results may be revealed after the arrest and collection of the evidentiary test.
-If the results of the two tests are more than .02 different, a third test shall be done.

-IV.
-Refusal to Take PAS Test.

-- A. The PAS device test, for the purposes of Sections 23152/23153 VC (for a person 21 years of age or older) is voluntary.
+If the results of the two tests are more than .02 different, a third test shall be done. - IV.
+Refusal to Take PAS Test - A. The PAS device test, for the purposes of Sections 23152/23153 VC (for a person 21 years of age or older) is voluntary.
 If a subject refuses to take a PAS device test, the significance of the test and of his/her refusal should be explained and documented on the DUI Report, page 3.
-The refusal may be used to show consciousness of guilt. - B. Drivers under the age of 21 years, who are suspected to be in violation of Section 23136 VC, Zero Tolerance, are required to submit to a PAS device test and are subject to administrative per se sanctions for refusals.

-1. Zero Tolerance Refusal Admonishment
+The refusal may be used to show consciousness of guilt. - B. Drivers under the age of 21 years, who are suspected to be in violation of Section 23136 VC, Zero Tolerance, are required to submit to a PAS device test and are subject to administrative per se sanctions for refusals. - 1.
+Zero Tolerance Refusal Admonishment - a.
+When a subject under 21 years of age or on DUI Probation refuses to take a PAS device test, the deputy shall read the admonishment as follows:

-a.
-When a subject under 21 years of age or on DUI Probation refuses to take a PAS device test, the deputy shall read the admonishment as follows: "You are required by state law to submit to a preliminary alcohol screening test to determine the presence of alcohol in your blood.
-If you refuse to submit to, or fail to complete a breath test, your driving privilege will be suspended for one year."
+"You are required by state law to submit to a preliminary alcohol screening test to determine the presence of alcohol in your blood.
+Failure to submit to, or the failure to complete a preliminary alcohol screening test or other chemical test will result in the suspension or revocation of your driving privilege to operate a motor vehicle for a period of one to three years.